Weather & Storm Info

-If you have signed up to any of our public information or emergency notification lists, messages will be sent daily with up-to-date information.
+If you have signed up to any of our public information or emergency notification lists, messages will be sent regularly with up-to-date information.
 If you would like to sign up for email notifications from the Port Commission, visit our NOTIFY ME page.

 CLICK HERE for a link to the U.S. Coast Guard’s Remaining In-Port Checklist (RIPC) form, which is part of the Coast Guard’s Hurricane Contingency Port Plan, to be completed if your vessel chooses to stay in port during a storm event.

 CLICK HERE to see past GLPC storm watch updates and information.

 CLICK HERE for a link to the 2022 GLPC Hurricane Readiness Meeting Presentation

 CLICK HERE for a link to GLPC’s Storm Phases.

 CLICK HERE for a link to GLPC’s Governing Documents webpage, which lists all GLPC ordinances.